Horses in World War II: Poland

 The Polish Army and its tactics were influenced by the mobile Polish-Soviet War where cavalry was the decisive force.
 At the onset of war Poland fielded 38 cavalry regiments organized into 11 cavalry and 2 mechanized brigades (though only one, the 10th Motorized, was actually deployed).
 Cavalry accounted for around 10% of the whole Polish Army that remained, largely, an army of World War I. The government took the military threats seriously and counted on requisitioning privately owned horses.
 The stock of horses was regularly reviewed at local fairs, and best breeders rewarded.

 The Polish campaign of September 1939 counted fifteen significant cavalry actions.
 Two were classic cavalry charges on horseback with sabres, others were fought on foot.
 The Poles claimed twelve victories, including successful breakout attempts.
 The most striking Battle of Mokra pitted the Wołyńska Cavalry Brigade headlong against the 4th Panzer Division with 295 tanks.
 The Poles repelled waves of tank and infantry attacks for two days, giving the Germans "a bloody drubbing".

 The legendary charge of Polish cavalry against German panzers, however, was a propaganda myth influenced by the Charge at Krojanty.
-In this battle fought on September 1, 1939 the Polish 18th Cavalry Regiment charged and dispersed a German infantry unit.
+In this battle fought on September 1, 1939, the Polish 18th Cavalry Regiment charged and dispersed a German infantry unit.
 Soon afterwards the Poles themselves were gunned down by German armored vehicles and retreated with heavy casualties; the aftermath of the beating was fictitiously presented as a cavalry charge against tanks.

 After the collapse of Poland the remains of its cavalry reemerged in France as the 10th Armoured Brigade and in the United Kingdom as the 1st Armoured Division.
 New Polish cavalry brigades were formed in the Soviet Union for the Polish Armed Forces in the East.
 The last action by Polish cavalry occurred on March 1, 1945 near Schoenfeld, when the Independent Warsaw Brigade overran German anti-tank positions.

 Romania

-The Romanian cavalry was the largest mounted force amongst German's allies.
+The Romanian cavalry was the largest mounted force amongst Germany's allies.
 Romania began the war with six brigades and reformed them into divisions in 1942.
 A half-hearted modernisation introduced one motorised regiment in each division; prior to deployment in Southern Russia the 7th Cavalry Division was fully motorized.
 Four divisions were destroyed in the Battle of Stalingrad.
 Two divisions were trapped in Crimea and escaped the Crimean Offensive of 1944 with a loss of all hardware.